 So, use your signature wisely.
 It’s an extremely powerful marketing tool.

 2. Take Time with Subject Lines

 Your subject line is the most important part of your email.
 It can make or break your open rates.
-There are several subject line formulas you can copy to boost open rates.
+There are several subject line formulas you can copy to boost open rates for optimal email marketing.
 However, you must match the subject line formula to your audience’s preferences.

 For instance, a cheeky “Don’t open this email” might work well in industries that are famously informal, such as marketing.
 However, use the same subject line in a financial context or industrial sector, and you’ll come across as unprofessional.